Paul Broca: Biography

-Paul Broca was born on 28 June 1824 in Sainte-Foy-la-Grande, Bordeaux, France, the son of Jean Pierre "Benjamin" Broca, a medical practitioner and former surgeon in Napoleon's service, and Annette Thomas, a well-educated daughter of a Calvinist, Reformed Protestant, preacher.
+Paul Broca was born on 28 June 1824 in Sainte-Foy-la-Grande, Gironde, France, the son of Jean Pierre "Benjamin" Broca, a medical practitioner and former surgeon in Napoleon's service, and Annette Thomas, well-educated daughter of a Calvinist, Reformed Protestant, preacher.
 Huguenot Broca received basic education in the school in his hometown, earning a bachelor's degree at the age of 16.
 He entered medical school in Paris when he was 17, and graduated at 20, when most of his contemporaries were just beginning as medical students.

 After graduating, Broca undertook an extensive internship, first with the urologist and dermatologist Philippe Ricord (1800–1889) at the Hôpital du Midi, then in 1844 with the psychiatrist François Leuret (1797–1851) at the Bicêtre Hospital.
 In 1845, he became an intern with Pierre Nicolas Gerdy (1797–1856), a great anatomist and surgeon.
 After two years with Gerdy, Broca became his assistant.
 In 1848, Broca became the Prosector, performing dissections for lectures of anatomy, at the University of Paris Medical School.
 In 1849, he was awarded a medical doctorate.
 In 1853, Broca became professor agrégé, and was appointed surgeon of the hospital.
 He was elected to the chair of external pathology at the Faculty of Medicine in 1867, and one year later professor of clinical surgery.
 In 1868, he was elected a member of the Académie de medicine, and appointed the Chair of clinical surgery.
 He served in this capacity until his death.
 He also worked for the Hôpital St. Antoine, the Pitié, the Hôtel des Clinques, and the Hôpital Necker.

-As a researcher, Broca joined the Society Anatomique de Paris in 1847.
+As a researcher, Broca joined the Société anatomique de Paris in 1847.
 During his first six years in the society, Broca was its most productive contributor.
 Two months after joining, he was on the society's journal editorial committee.
 He became its secretary and then vice president by 1851.
 Soon after its creation in 1848, Broca joined the Société de Biologie.
 He also joined and in 1865 became the president of the Societe de Chirurgie (Surgery).